-Tiji Festival Mustang is an ancient Himalayan Kingdom which lies in the northern central part of Nepal and at the top of the Kaligandaki River.
+Tiji Festival is auspicious celebrated in Upper Mustang every year on month of May.
+Tiji Festival is celebrated to score the victory of Good to iniquity.
+The Tiji Festival performance is held at Chhode Monastery in Lo-manthang.
+Lo-Manthang is the headquarter of Upper Mustang.
+Thousands of people gather from different part of the world to watch Tiji festival.
+Tiji festival is the biggest festival of the Upper Mustang.
+Upper Mustang is an ancient Himalayan Kingdom which lies in the northern central part of Nepal and at the top of the Kaligandaki River.
 Upper Mustang consists of two distinct regions: the southern part and the northern where the languages, culture and traditions are alike to those of the Tibetan people.
 This area is consider as one of the most interesting and picturesque places in Nepal.
 The whole area has an isolated and mystical feel to it, enchanting and inspiring visitors to this region.

 The trek to Lo- Manthang is through high altitude desert country climbing in and out of the huge sided valley of the Kali Gandaki.
 In places the gorge which the Kali Gandaki River runs through is the deepest in the world.
 This region is full of some of Nepal's oldest Buddhist Monasteries, ancient and isolated villages with quaint white washed houses.
-Trek Highlights Explore the ancient Himalayan Kingdom, Interesting and picturesque villages, World Deepest gorge (Kaligandaki Valley) Buddhist monasteries,Ghompas and ancient Chortens, Ancient and isolated village near by tibetian plateau, Unique culture and Tradition.
-Tibetian Festival Tiji,
+Trek highlights explore the ancient Himalayan Kingdom, Interesting and picturesque villages, World Deepest gorge (Kaligandaki Valley) Buddhist monasteries,Ghompas and ancient Chortens, ancient and isolated village near by tibetian plateau, unique culture and Tradition.

 We will welcome you at Tribhuvan International Airport upon your arrival and transfer you to the hotel for the overnight stay.